Victoria boliviana: Ecology

+Habitat

 This species is native to the Bolivian wetlands.

-It has been observed to be pollinated by beetles.
+Pollination

+It is pollinated by beetles.
+Flowers of the genus Victoria are pollinated by beetles of the genus Cyclocephala.

 History

 Specimens of this species have remained unrecognised as distinct entities for a long time, although they were present in collections, including a drawing held in Kew from an 1845 specimen.
 Bolivian seeds were donated to the Royal Botanic Gardens Kew in 2016.
 Based on this material genetic studies were made, which resulted in the recognition of this third Victoria species as a separate and distinct entity.

 Conservation

 This species is estimated to fall between the IUCN Red List categories Vulnerable (VU) and Endangered (EN).
 There are five known populations present in Bolivia.